neuefische/web-exercises/sessions/js-fetch/star-wars-console/README.md

 Inside of the `fetchData()` function, use the `url` variable to fetch data from the Star Wars API.

-Log the fetched data to the console and play with them:
+Log the fetched data to the console and play around with it:

 - log the entire data object
 - log different values of the data object